jcahill53/hiking-trail-app/README.md

 THe application has been deployed using Heroku for the backend and Netlify for the front end:

 Huroku:  https://hiking-trail-app.herokuapp.com/

+        add hikingtrails, users, comments or parkin to the path to view data in each collection

 Netlify: https://splendorous-salamander-3740b4.netlify.app/

+        testuser:  slee@gmail.com

+        password:  PW123

+        suggested searches:  Loop, Hike or Sister

 ---------------------------------------------------------------------------------